 As specified in NH RSA 674:5, the Milford Planning Board directs the capital improvements planning process based on the Town's master plan goals and recommendations.
 The CIP process begins in the late spring of each year with the Community Development Office's distribution of project request forms.
-The Planning Board at that time also appointed a seven regular member committee representing several areas of Town operation and the general citizenry.
 Members serving on the 2023 CIP advisory committee are: